bhuvana1702/Fake-Link-Detection-using-Machine-Learning-/README.md

 🔍 Fake Link Detection using Machine Learning

 📄 Overview
 This project aims to detect malicious or fake URLs using a machine learning model trained on a rich dataset of legitimate and malicious links.
 It leverages URL-based features such as character patterns, keyword usage, and structural cues to classify whether a given link is SAFE or Malicious.

 📦 Dataset
-We used the publicly available Malicious URLs Dataset from Kaggle: 👉 Malicious URLs Dataset – Kaggle
+We used the publicly available Malicious URLs Dataset from Kaggle: 👉 Malicious URLs Dataset – Kaggle(📥 Download the dataset from Kaggle: https://www.kaggle.com/datasets/sid321axn/malicious-urls-dataset)

 Due to file size limitations on GitHub, we have not uploaded the .csv and .pkl files here.